pickleball court

 The Net

-The net is the first thing that comes to mind when you think of a pickleball court.
-It’s also one of the most important parts!
-The net should be hung 36 inches high in the center and should extend 34 feet across from one side to another.
+The net is one of the most important parts of a pickleball court!
+The net should be hung 36 inches high in the center and should extend 34 feet across from one side to the other.
 It’s essential to make sure that the net is properly hung so that it isn’t too low or too high, which can potentially interfere with gameplay.

 pickleball court net